daiolupo/zap/README.md

 # zap
-With each new commit to this repository, an email will be sent to gmail address advising of the commit that has happened.
+With each new commit to this repository, an email will be sent to a gmail address advising of the commit that has happened.